gildas-lormeau/SingleFileZ/privacy.md

 # Privacy Policy
 Your data always belongs to you, and only you.
-SingleFile does not collect any data.
+SingleFileZ does not collect any data.

 ## How your data is protected and used
-SingleFile does not send any data to our servers or any third parties.
+SingleFileZ does not send any data to our servers or any third parties.
 All your data is processed and stored locally on your device.

 ## Customer support
 When you request for customer support, we may ask for your email address to get back to you.